Haruna Suzuki, Ph.D.

 Haruna completed a Ph.D. in Higher Education at North Carolina State University.
 Her research focuses on educational programming in prisons.
-She hopes to bring this experience as well as her professional and educational background to grow the Motheread/Fatheread program within and outside of prisons and more broadly, to support work aimed at dismantling the U.S.’s reliance on prisons to address pressing social issues.
-Haruna also seeks to provide greater access to the PASTEL (Parents and Schools Together to Enhance Learning) program and assist in generating funding to help advance Helps Education Fund’s mission.
+She hopes to bring this experience as well as her professional and educational background to provide and grow the Motheread/Fatheread family literacy program within and outside of prisons and more broadly, to support work aimed at dismantling the U.S.’s reliance on prisons to address social inequities.
+Haruna also seeks to expand access to the PASTEL (Parents and Schools Together to Enhance Learning), Story Exploring, and Birth and Beginning Years (BABY) programs in underserved and under resourced communities and assist in generating funding to help advance Helps Education Fund’s justice-oriented mission.

 Haruna received her B.A. in East Asian Studies from Wesleyan University (2004) and an M.A. in Human Geography from UNC-Chapel Hill (2014).
 Outside of work, she enjoys watching standup comedy and documentary films, traveling, being outdoors, and spending time with her family.